 Finally, we made the effort of reading up on which plants are high in protein and had plenty of those, like lentils, beans, and peanuts.
 Neither of us felt like our bodies were missing anything.
 We certainly didn’t have any symptoms of malnutrition like muscle cramps.

 (5) ARE WE GOING TO RUN OUT OF JUICE?

 Even in much more moderate climates, our rechargeable batteries had occasionally given up on us and gone flat way before their time.
 We had heard stories of batteries dying for good on EBC on one of the first few nights because of the cold.
 Trekkers being stranded without juice.
 No taking photos without electricity.

 For me that would be on one level with going to the toilet in the middle of the night and seeing the Candyman in the mirror, smirking at me from behind.
-Or with doing a paid restaurant review and then, while your host can see you, realising you just accidentally bit into a rolled, moist napkin.
-Because you thought it was an amuse-bouche.
-You know, terrifying stuff like that.
+Terrifying stuff and 100% one of the main things that freaked us out about EBC Trek.

 EBC Trek without any pictures?
 I’d probably start passing by yaks on the downhill side of the path, just to see what happens.
 It would be difficult to find electronic equipment once you’re past Namche.